Guide to IRS Form 14039: Identity Theft Affidavit

 Identity thieves work year-round, but tax time provides especially lucrative opportunities for them.
 Never click on links in emails offering free tax preparation or asking for information to resolve a question about your return or refund.
 You could end up with a virus on your hard drive that gives ID thieves access to sensitive information they can use to steal from you and the government.
 Forward these email scams to the IRS at phishing@irs.gov.

-Correspondence from the IRS never comes electronically.
-The agency always communicates via letters sent through the U.S. Postal Service.
+Correspondence from the IRS never comes electronically unless they have previously arranged with you to communicate via email.
+Otherwise, the agency always communicates via letters sent through the U.S. Postal Service.